 We need actors committed to our mission of using Renaissance staging conditions in performance and in the classroom.
-A season with ASC must begin with an attitude akin to joining the Peace Corps or an Outward Bound Project: the pay ain't high, the work load is heavy and multi-faceted, but the experience takes you to many strange, wonderful places; you make a difference in the way people think and feel; you touch lives.
+A season with ASC must begin with an attitude akin to joining the Peace Corps or an Outward Bound Project: the work load can be heavy and multi-faceted, but the experience takes you to many strange, wonderful places; you make a difference in the way people think and feel; you touch lives.

 Friday, November 27, 2015, 2:00 pm